hoodiehq/hoodie-account-server/README.md

 See https://github.com/hoodiehq/discussion/issues/86 for context.

-Instead of using [request](https://www.npmjs.com/package/request) to manage user accounts, sesions, etc, we want to use PouchDB + [pouchdb-auth](https://github.com/pouchdb/pouchdb-auth)
+Instead of using [request](https://www.npmjs.com/package/request) to manage user accounts, sesions, etc, we want to use PouchDB + [pouchdb-users](https://github.com/hoodiehq/pouchdb-users) and create / validate sessions directly with node.

 Run test for signup, which is using PouchDB already